Buyer GuideBuyer evaluation

 Tools that have most paths: LineNow, Order.co.

-Tools with one path: Most PO generators (manual only), Stocky (reorder-only), Ultimate Purchase Orders (Shopify order → PO only).
+Tools with narrower paths: Most PO generators (manual-first), Stocky (Shopify reorder workflow), Ultimate Purchase Orders (Shopify order -> PO).

 3. Multi-channel supplier sending

 The default in basic PO tools is "send PO as email PDF."
-That covers about half of a typical SMB's supplier mix.
-The rest are on:
+That covers part of a typical SMB's supplier mix.
+The rest may be on:

 • WhatsApp — produce vendors, local distributors, international suppliers